kubukoz/blog/mdoc/flakes-first-steps.md

   (use '--show-trace' to show detailed location information)
   ```

 There's a reason why it failed (don't worry about it yet).
-You can get it to succeed if you add `--impure` to the command, but as you can guess we'll try to get rid of that soon.
+You can get it to succeed if you add `--impure` to the command, but it's a workaround - as you can guess, we'll try to get rid of that soon.

 ```bash
 nix flake check --impure